fdahle/ExcelArt/README.md

 # ExcelArt

 With this tool it is possible to convert your images to awesome ExcelArt!<br>
 Due to limitations of Excel the image cannot be converted 1:1.
-However the number of colours in the image must be reduced by clustering.
+Instead the number of colours in the image must be reduced by clustering.

 ![example for conversion](https://github.com/fdahle/ExcelArt/blob/main/readme/example.PNG?raw=true)